-Legislative action is needed to ensure that physicians can easily provide all ACIP-recommended vaccines to Medicare beneficiaries.
-The Academy urges Congress to pass legislation to require Medicare Part B coverage of all vaccines, allowing beneficiaries to more readily access vaccines from their usual source of care and improving our nation's uptake of one of the most cost-effective public health measures.
+Legislative action is needed to ensure that physicians can easily provide all Advisory Committee on Immunization Practices (ACIP)-recommended vaccines to Medicare beneficiaries.
+The Academy urges Congress to pass legislation to require Medicare Part B coverage of all recommended vaccines, allowing beneficiaries to more readily access vaccines from their usual source of care and improving our nation's uptake of one of the most cost-effective public health measures.

-Recommendations to reduce improper payments in federal health care programs.
+Reducing improper payments in federal health care programs